shreyansh232/shreyansh232/README.md

 Shreyansh Pandey
 ========================================================================================================================================

-Exploring gen AI lately.
-Learning to build effective agents to not get replaced by one.
+Learning to build effective agents to not get replaced by one